n123git/yw-cond/README.md

 * `cond`: a pointer to the start of a Cond sub-block
 * `len`: the number of bytes remaining in the parent context

 The function immediately performs a series of important structural checks for safety.
-If *any* of these checks fail, the Con will stop being processed any further, returning `false`.
+If *any* of these checks fail, the Cond will stop being processed any further, returning `false`.
 First it performs a minimum length check:
 ```cpp
 if (len < 3)